Unit (2004) Abderrahim Chawki

 Since 2001, the Mevlana Mosque has been located in Rotterdam West.
 The building has a large dome roof and two 42 meter high minarets.
 There is a square in front of the entrance with a black and red motif.
 Since 2004, there is a stone sculpture on a square base at the head of this square.
 The sculpture has the title Unit and was made by sculptor Abderrahim Chawki.
 He makes images based on Arabic script: he converts characters into images.
 For example, he investigates the relationship between language and image, and the relationship between earth and his native Moroccan language.
 As a stonemason, he makes images for public space, combining traditions of Eastern calligraphy with Western art.
 The image thus embodies the bridge between cultures and strives for unity.

-The Utrecht-based sculptor Abderrahim Chawki (Casablanca, Morocco, 1951) is active throughout the Netherlands in creating images in public spaces, inspired by Arabic characters.
-He has been living in Utrecht since 1970, where he studied Monumental Design at the Academy of Visual Arts.
-He then went on to study as a sculptor.
-He works in stone, a craft that is not very common in the Netherlands.
-In his work he establishes a relationship between his native language and image.
+Sculptor Abderrahim Chawki (Casablanca, Morocco, 1951), who lives in Utrecht, is active throughout the Netherlands creating sculptures in public space, inspired by Arabic signs.
+He has lived in Utrecht since 1970, where he studied Monumental Design at the Academy of Visual Arts.
+After that he followed a study as a sculptor.
+He works in stone, a craft that is rare in the Netherlands.
+In his work he establishes a relationship between his mother tongue and image.